Empty pharmaceutical jars at Agnews Museum, Santa Clara

 Agnews Museum

-To our delight, Agnews Museum was open (every Friday from 10 am to 2 pm, but temporarily closed for Covid-19 reasons right now).
+To our delight, Agnews Museum was open (every Friday from 10 am to 2 pm).
 The admission is free, but donations are welcome.
 The museum’s address is 1250 Hope Dr., Santa Clara, CA.

 Inside Agnews Museum in Santa Clara, California